Roll of Honour of the 710 men of Hyde who fell in WW1

 | Occupation: | Private Marine Light Infantry |

-Serving onboard HMS Argyll when 1911 Census was taken.
+Serving onboard HMS 'Argyll' when 1911 Census was taken.
+Killed when H.M.S.
+"Hampshire" struck a mine off the Orkney Islands.

 Awarded 1914-15 Star, Victory & British War Medals.